Willmoore Kendall: Career

 Around 1939, Kendall began his academic career as an assistant professor of political science, teaching at Louisiana State University, Hobart College, and the University of Richmond.
 Kendall left academia in 1942 to work for the federal government in World War II.
 Primarily working in government operations, Kendall worked for the Office of the Coordinator of Inter-American Affairs in Washington, D. C. and Bogotá.
 After a brief period as chief of Latin American research for the State Department intelligence office, Kendall joined the new Office of Research and Evaluation in the Central Intelligence Group, a predecessor to the modern Central Intelligence Agency, in a similar role heading the Latin American Branch.

 Kendall joined the Yale University faculty in 1947, where he taught for 14 years until being paid a severance package of over $10,000.
 In 1961, he surrendered tenure and departed.
 Among his students was William F. Buckley, Jr. with whom he participated in the founding of National Review; as a senior editor, he constantly fought with the other editors (it is said that he was never on speaking terms with more than one person at a time).
 Another student whom Kendall strongly influenced at Yale was L. Brent Bozell Jr. Kendall also influenced Buckley's ideas in the National Review because he explained that liberals were a small minority group in the community.
 A friend, Professor Revilo P. Oliver, gave him credit with convincing him to enter political activism by writing for National Review.
 After Yale, Kendall lived in Spain and France for a time, and briefly taught at several universities in a non-tenured role.

-In 1963, Kendall joined the University of Dallas, founding and chairing the Department of Politics and Economics at the University of Dallas.
-He stayed at that institution until he died of a heart attack, at home on June 30, 1967.
+In 1963, Kendall was recruited by Louise Cowan to join the University of Dallas, founding and chairing the Department of Politics and Economics at the University of Dallas.
+He stayed at that institution until he died in 1967.